JanSharp/VRCCustomInteractsAndPickups/README.md

 # But Why

 - A predictable and documented implementation for exact grip
+- The offset rotation and offset vector from the hand tracking data to held pickups can be read directly, even before interpolation finishes
+- Pickups are perfectly attached to hand tracking data.
+They do not float/lag behind.
+Especially noticeable compared to VRC Pickups when swinging up and down

 <!-- TODO: Keep adding to this list explaining why I even chose to make this package, because there is a lot of reasons.
 Too many for myself to remember them all -->